1. Saving Your Life

 Manhattan or a street in downtown Brooklyn.
 I do not drive this route frequently such that I do not remember

 the correct lanes for all these tricky Y-Splits.
-Such driving to try to avoid all these potential troubles and traps is
+Such driving to try to avoid all these potential troubles and traps

-quite stressful.
+is quite stressful.

 On the other hand, the GPS navigator knows about all these tricky Y-Splits and will tell me ahead of time to

-shift to the correct lane to get ready for each on-coming Y-Split no matter whether I can see the overhead road
+shift to the correct lane to get ready for each on-coming Y-Split no matter whether I can see the overhead

-with the help of the GPS navigator.
+driving with the help of the GPS navigator.

 4.4.2.
 How to Add a Via Point